"Swiss Archives of Neurology, Psychiatry and Psychotherapy" is an internationally peer-reviewed journal.

-Reviews should include a summary covering all essential points and a list of references.
+Reviews should include a summary and a list of references.
 Reviews should not exceed 8 pages (about 2200 characters per page, with spacing).

 Clinical research highlights

 Minireviews are based on a presentation given at a congress.
 They should not exceed 2 pages (about 2200 characters per page, including spaces), have a summary, 1-2 figures or tables, a short list of references and 3-5 key points (take-home messages).

 Original articles should present original material, usually with quantitative or qualitative data, but also with deep reflection on original concepts.
-They include a summary covering all essential points and a list of references.
+They include a summary and a list of references.
 They should not exceed 12 pages (about 2200 characters per page, with spacing).
 Topics for articles may include clinical, health services, health policy or health education issues.
 Perspectives on Swiss specific conditions and innovative studies from young health professionals and researchers are welcome.